Delete (DMA's song)

 "Delete" is the debut single by Australian rock band DMA's.
 It was released on 17 February 2014 and is from their self-titled debut extended play.
 It was also included on the band's debut studio album, Hills End.
 The song peaked at number 88 in Australia in 2014 and was certified platinum in 2019.

 The video for "Delete" received high rotation on Rage and on Triple J and had them being compared to Oasis on social media.

+In 2025, the song placed 85 on the Triple J's Hottest 100 of Australian Songs.